ThimnaGogwana/Work-Readiness-Portfolio/Work-Readiness-Portfolio/workplace-etiquette/reflection.md

 I had to demonstrate understanding of workplace etiquette through examples and reflection.

 **Action:**
-I practiced proper dress code, maintained punctuality, and showed respect for diversity and teamwork.
+I maintained punctuality, and showed respect for diversity and teamwork.

 **Result:**
-I realized how small actions — like arriving early or showing courtesy — contribute to a positive work culture and career growth.
+I realized how small actions — like arriving early on virtual meetings and sending the required work early earns you some repsct by your hosted employer.